ConEd asks 80K customers in Bronx to not use AC amid heat wave repairs

 The utility had previously asked customers in Queens to conserve energy amid the ongoing heat wave.

-The energy company reduced voltage by about 8% in that area as a precaution to protect equipment and maintain service as crews make repairs, and officials asked people in Glendale, Forest Hills, Forest Hills Gardens and Middle Village to conserve energy in the meantime.

-The area is bounded by the Brooklyn-Queens Expressway and 51st Avenue on the north, the Jackie Robinson Parkway on the south, Queens Boulevard on the east, and the Brooklyn borough line on the west.

-The company says the equipment problems in these areas have no effect on the rest of the Con Edison system.
+The company said the equipment problems in these areas have no effect on the rest of the Con Edison system.

 Customers can report outages and check service restoration status at ConEd.com/reportoutage, with the mobile app for iOS or Android devices, or by calling 1-800-75-CONED (1-800-752-6633).